flaneurette/Windows-Migrate/README.md

 As administrator, right click and run `/Migrate/Verify.bat`

 This checks if all files are valid by comparing their hashes.
 It should return OK.
-If it fails, do not proceed, delete all files and open a ticket and please post the console output.
+If it fails, do not proceed, delete all files and open a `issue` and please post the console output.

 ### On the old Windows PC:
 1. Copy the `Migrate` folder to your **Desktop**.
 Follow these steps **in order**